 Children's social work statistics for Scotland published

-The number of children on the child protection register has risen by 3% to 16,530, with the most common causes for concern being emotional and domestic abuse, parental substance misuse, and neglect.
+The number of children on the child protection register has decreased by 4% to 2,031, with the most common causes for concern being domestic abuse, neglect, parental substance misuse, and parental mental health problems.

-The average number of young people in secure care rose by 3 to 82.
+The average number of young people in secure care decreased by 3% to an average of 74.